behroozroozbahani/behroozroozbahani/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=behroozroozbahani" alt="behroozroozbahani" /></a> </p>

-- 📫 How to reach me **occupation.cv86@gmail.com**
+- 📫 How to reach me: **occupation.cv86@gmail.com**

-- ⚡ Fun fact **Do you know why pizza is round?
+- ⚡ Fun fact: **Do you know why pizza is round?
 Then; its box is square?
 Then; you want to eat is triangle?
 Because its money is rectangular!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">